Vill4inS/Hunter_Janowar/README.md

 Step4: ./install.sh

-Step5: chmod +x run.sh
+Step5: chmod +x janowar.sh

 # Congratulations
 Your installation has been completed

 # How to Usage:

-Step1: ./run.sh [Target URL]
+Step1: ./janowar.sh [Target URL]

 # Now you can see such pages